-What to Expect after a Feline Tooth Extraction
+What to Expect After a Feline Tooth Extraction

-When Your Cat Needs a Tooth Extraction
+Three Reasons Why Your Cat May Need a Tooth Extraction

-Periodontal Disease
+1. Periodontal Disease

-Tooth extraction may not be necessary in every situation, but there are a handful of situations in which tooth extraction is the best form of treatment.
+Tooth extraction may not be necessary in every situation, but there are a handful of cases in which tooth extraction is the best form of treatment.
 Periodontal disease, also known as gum disease, is a common reason for feline tooth extraction.

 When plaque and tartar build up along the teeth and the gumline, they cause a bacterial infection in the gums.
 This infection eventually extends under the gumline, damaging the supporting tissues of the tooth, including the bone.
 Teeth affected by severe periodontal disease must be extracted in order to minimize the spread of the disease.
+Without treatment, periodontal disease can cause serious pain for your pet, and the tooth may eventually fall out on its own.

-Chipped or Broken Teeth
+2. Chipped or Broken Teeth

 Your cat might also need a tooth extraction if they have chipped or broken a tooth.
 In many cases, fractured teeth can be saved.
 If your cat has a broken tooth, it should be evaluated as soon as possible in order to avoid infection and save your kitty any potential pain that a broken tooth may cause.

-Stomatitis
+3. Stomatitis

-Tooth resorption
+4. Tooth resorption

 This is the most common reason teeth are extracted in feline patients.
 Tooth resorption, commonly called “feline cavities” is caused by the cat’s own cells attacking their teeth.
 The damaged area quickly extends into the tooth, even exposing the pulp (nerve) chamber of the tooth.
-Affected teeth are very painful and unfortunately, extraction of the tooth is the only option for treatment.
+Affected teeth are very painful and unfortunately, removing the tooth is the only option for treatment.

-Feline Tooth Extraction Recovery
+Feline Tooth Extraction Recovery: What to Expect

 During recovery, you can care for your cat and help them heal by: